 Master’s programmes taught in German

 At the start of your application it is sufficient to provide a certificate of German language proficiency at B2 level.
-You must provide a certified copy of a recognised certificate proving that your German is at C1 level by no later than when you enrol.
+You must provide a copy of a recognised certificate proving that your German is at a level in accordance with DSH-2 by no later than when you enrol.

 You can only prove your proficiency in German by providing certified copies the following certificates: